 - face masks can help reduce transmissions

 It should also be noted that the number of people working from home has nearly quadrupled since the imposition of the lockdown and that this will also create new and different access requirements for people living with hearing loss.
 For many people the increased use of telephone and video conference will create barriers and mean that they will need new adjustments.

 Action on Hearing Loss has produced extensive research showing the problems that people with hearing loss face in the workplace: including the lack of confidence that business leaders have in communicating with those with hearing loss, their inability to access information and support to understand disability employment and the steps they can take to support people, and the perception that people with hearing loss can be a health and safety risk.
 If employers struggle to respond to disability and hearing loss in normal times then it is even more essential in the current situation – where workplaces are having to be re-designed almost overnight – that they are provided access to simple advice.

 This guidance needs to contain advice on how to resolve conflicts between social distancing measures and the needs of disabled people.
 The Government should liaise with organisations, like Action on Hearing Loss, to produce tailored guidance which states how barriers created by social distancing can be overcome or mitigated for people with different disabilities.
 This information should be published through the Disability Confident scheme and signposted within the fourteen guidance documents from the Department for Energy and Industrial Strategy on safe working mentioned above.

 Access to Work

 The closure of workplaces and imposition of new safety measures has had a major impact on the way people work and for disabled people this will require substantial changes in the support they receive through the Access to Work scheme.
 For many people with hearing loss, especially BSL users, their existing Access to Work package will no longer meet their needs, either in relation to the type or amount of support they require.
 For example, somebody with an allocation of in-person BSL interpretation will now need to consider remote interpreting, which might not be provided for in their existing grant.

 We welcome the steps that the DWP have taken to increase flexibility for people with Access to Work grants, including the extension of support to people who are now working from home.
 We also welcome that a physical signature from a line manager is no longer required to process payments within the scheme.

-The Government should also promote Access to Work to be employers and employees so that people who need additional support for the first time because of remote working or social distancing are encouraged to make a claim.
+The Government should also promote Access to Work to employers and employees so that people who need additional support for the first time because of remote working or social distancing are encouraged to make a claim.

 Increased isolation will inevitably affect many people’s well-being and mental health due to a lack of social contact and difficulty accessing support.
 People who are deaf or have hearing loss are at greater risk of further isolation due to social distancing measures, as well as increased use of masks and face coverings.

 Whilst many are increasingly turning to the telephone to maintain contact with friends and family, this means of contact is inaccessible to many who are deaf or have hearing loss.
 In addition, whilst initiatives to tackle social isolation during the pandemic are underway, these initiatives primarily involve moving support online.
-For BSL users and those with hearing loss, this does not necessarily provide the same level of accessibility, especially for older people who might lack the necessary digital skills.
+For BSL users and those with hearing loss this does not necessarily provide the same level of accessibility, especially for older people who might lack the necessary digital skills.

 The May ONS report on coronavirus and disability showed that just 14.7% of people with a hearing impairment reported visiting green spaces – the lowest percentage of all disabled groups.
 In addition, 54.8% of people with a hearing impairment reported leaving their home in the past week, compared to 80% of disabled people with a mental health impairment.
 Older age is associated with an increasing prevalence of some impairment types (for example, mobility or hearing impairments) and with decreasing likelihood to report leaving the home.

 We welcome the Government’s new campaign to tackle loneliness during the coronavirus lockdown.
 We must remember, however, that the coronavirus pandemic will begin to recede, but unfortunately, loneliness and social isolation will remain for many who are deaf or have hearing loss.

-The ONS should control for age in future analysis of isolation amongst disabled people.
+Recommendations: The ONS should control for age in future analysis of isolation amongst disabled people.

 The Government should ensure that loneliness stays high on the agenda through the coronavirus pandemic and beyond.